 Internal fees are reviewed

-annually for compliance with Federal OMB Circular A-21.
-Your unit business manager, Business
+annually for compliance with the Federal 2 CFR 200 – Uniform Guidance.
+Your unit business

-The main deadline for submitting internal fee proposals is mid-March for a July 1st effective date.
+The main deadline for submitting internal fee proposals is mid-April for a July 1st effective date.

 Laboratory or Course Fees are limited to institutional sale to students of equipment, materials,